wilk/Ext.ux.Deferred/README.md

 It allows to manage async functions with ease.

 ## Problems
-The first problem is with the Pyramid of Doom, namely nested asynchronous functions, like this:
+The first problem is with the [Pyramid of Doom][http://tritarget.org/blog/2012/11/28/the-pyramid-of-doom-a-javascript-style-trap/], namely nested asynchronous functions, like this:

 ```javascript
 aSync1 (10, function (val1) {